The Bankrate promise

 Potential drawbacks of paying credit cards with a personal loan

-While there are many benefits to using a personal loan for credit card debt, there are also a couple of drawbacks, including the possibility of ending up in credit card debt again.
-Here are the two biggest drawbacks of paying credit cards with a personal loan:
+While there are many benefits to using a personal loan for credit card debt, there are also a few drawbacks, including the possibility of ending up in credit card debt again.
+Here are four of the biggest drawbacks of paying credit cards with a personal loan:

 While personal loans can help you pay off your credit card debt in full, it’s important to remember that a personal loan is just another kind of debt.
 Once your credit cards are paid off, you won’t be debt-free—you’ll still need to pay off your personal loan, and you’ll need to make your monthly loan payments without getting into new credit card debt in the process.